Vagyasri/Repeated-String/README.md

 - You can simply run "rspec" in the terminal by cd into the directory in order torun the tests
 - You can also run "rspec file-path" for the particular file you want to test from the directory
 - You can run "rubocop" inorder to check the linter errors

-## How to play "Tic-Tac-Toe"

-- This game can be played between any two people.
-- Run "ruby main.rb" in your terminal
-- Initially, it will be asked to enter your names (for player 1 and player 2)
-- You can enter minimum two characters of your name to move forward
-- The first player will play with '❌' and the other with '⭕️'
-- It will be player turnwise, Player 1 goes first, then Player 2, then again Player 1, likewise until you reach the following condition
-- For winning this game, one has to create a row/column/diagonal of three '❌'s or '⭕️'s first
-- If no one will be able to make so, it will be a tie and will ask for continuing another match or quit the game

-#### Tip: If you're going first, then the best move you can make is to move into the center.
-This will maximize your chances of winning

-   ### 🎊 🎉 Have fun 🎊 🎉

 ## Author